beaujeant/beaujeant.github.io/AppSec101/programming.md

 We've seen how to print (output) data with `printf`, now we will see how to get (input) data from the user with the function `scanf`.
 The first argument for `scanf` is also a _format string_.
 In this case, the _format string_ tells how we want to cast the user input.
 The _format string_ usually contains a single _format specifier_.
 The `scanf` _format specifier_ has a similar structure as `printf`: `%[*][width][length]specifier`.

-For this workshop, we will only use the _format specifier_ without option, i.e. `%specifier`.
+For this workshop, we will only use the _format specifier_ without options, i.e. `%specifier`.
 Here is a list of _specifiers_ we will use in our examples:

 | specifier | Description | Characters extracted |